Feeling FOMO after the pandemic stock gains? It might be time to rethink your investing approach

 “Know what the purpose of the investment is.
 If you’re investing in crypto as a gambling part of your portfolio, then allocate a part of your portfolio that is high risk, and that you’re willing to see go to zero,” said Mr. Ahmed, who added that all cryptos are different, with some that are more speculative, or new, than others.

-“Robo-advisers really have made investing accessible to young people or anyone with smaller amounts of money to invest,” said Mr. Heath.
+“Robo-advisers really have made investing accessible to young people or anyone with smaller amounts of money to invest,” Mr. Heath said.

 “Some robo-advisers have no minimum investments, the fees are low and competitive, and you don’t have to worry about what to buy and when to sell.”

-He pointed to companies such as Wealthsimple and Netwealth, which offer simple long-term saving accounts that allow you to invest in a mixture of stocks, exchange-traded funds, bonds, and commodities like gold, to have a diversified portfolio.
+He pointed to companies such as Wealthsimple and Netwealth, which offer simple long-term saving accounts that allow you to invest in a mixture of stocks, exchange-traded funds, bonds, and commodities such as gold, to have a diversified portfolio.

 While some people may have profited heavily off of individual stocks, Mr. Heath warns they carry much more risk than ETFs.